Client-side build tooling

 We're progressing to include NPM modules in our development process.
 We currently have a limited number of

-JavaScript only projects published to NPM under the @silverstripe
+JavaScript only projects published to NPM under the @silverstripe organisation.

 When a pull request is merged against one of those JS-only projects, a new release has to be published to NPM.
 Regular Silverstripe CMS modules using these packages have to upgrade their JS dependencies to get the new release.